tymyrddin/blue/source/docs/soc/dfir/root-me/README.md

 Classic challenge:

-"This USB dump shows file deletions—recover the secret message."
+"This USB dump shows file deletions, recover the secret message."

 ## How do them?